“I use my body as a tool to paint and perform…”

 [The artist Adelaide Damoah’s]visual artmaking contests the outdated idols and ideologies of colour, race, creed and gender imposed both on her – and on the Eurocentric and non-Eurocentric history of her family – by colonialism and neo-colonialism.
 Damoah revalues – and thereby unbinds herself from – these outdated idols and ideologies by using the Promethean fire of her mythopoetic thinking to magically produce artistic images that function as ‘crucibles’ in which she (al)chemically interweaves materialised memory-traces of her family in the past and the present.

 Extract From Stephen Baycroft’s essay: Beginning a new life by revaluing idols and ideologies © 2018.

 Damoah cites her main influences as being Judy Chicago, Jean-Michel Basquiat, David Hammons, Yves Klein, Sokari Douglas Camp, Rachel Ara and Ana Mendieta.
 Solo exhibitions to date also include This is Us, Supermodels, Black Lipstick, and a domestic violence exhibition for registered charity, the National Centre for Domestic Violence.

 Adelaide Damoah interviews visual artists for her Youtube channel.
-The videos form a series called Art Success.
+The videos form a series called Art Discussion.
 First started in 2011 as blog interviews, the series seeks to discover how artists overcome their biggest challenges, achieve their biggest successes and aims to give advice to artists at the start of their careers.

 Damoah lives and works in London and is a founding member of the BBFA (Black British Female Artists Collective).